BostonUniversitySeniorDesign/caloriescounters/README.md

 3- Place holder sign in page with google oauth was built, which was succeeded by the development of the features within the home page of the app.
 Implemented functions in the following order: barcode scanner, connect FDA API, retrieve nutrition values data, pop up box requesting for serving size, implementation of FireStore to save scanned products.

 4 - Finalize the app UI design, using a green & white color for base colors of the application and added a welcome message to user.
+[Hin Lui](https://github.com/jshumhl) sums up the entire projects by writing a comprehensible Readme

 ### Work Divisions
 Annamalai - Sign in page.
 Primary Focus on UI/Front End + Google Authentication System + Inclusion of BarCode Scanner